Nkhotakota: Geography

 Nkhotakota lies at an elevation of 1548 ft on the shore of Lake Malawi.
 It is located on a rocky ridge overlooking a natural harbour overlooking Nkhotakota Bay, formed by a sandbar.
 In addition, Nkhotakota is 200 km from Lilongwe, Malawi's capital, and 378 km from Blantyre, Malawi's largest city.

 Wildlife

 Nkhotakota is home to the Nkhotakota Wildlife Reserve, where, according to Lonely Planet, one has a good chance of seeing elephants.
 The reserve is also home to several antelope species, buffalo, and leopards.
 Several large rivers cross this reserve, the largest in Malawi.

 Roughly 24 km south of Nkhotakota is the Chia Lagoon, a large bay linked to Lake Malawi by a narrow channel, crossed by a bridge near Nkhotakota's one major road.

 Economy

-The biggest formal 'private' employer in the districts is a sugar manufacturing company "Dwangwa Sugar corporation" (currently under Illovo).
-Most Locals are small holder farmers of Rice, Cassava and maize, while many others are small scale fishermen, who regularly fish along Lake Malawi, Chia Lagoon and many other rivers including Bua, Dwangwa, Dwambazi and Chilua, using triangular nets on poles, hooks, etc.
+The biggest formal 'private' employer in the district is a sugar manufacturing company "Dwangwa Sugar corporation" (currently under Illovo).
+Most locals are smallholder farmers of rice, cassava and maize, while many others are small scale fishermen, who regularly fish along Lake Malawi's shores, Chia Lagoon and many other rivers including Bua, Dwangwa, Dwambazi and Chilua, using triangular nets on poles, hooks, etc.